Skip to main content

 Timeline and Phases of Treatment

 Simple full mouth reconstructions may require 3 to 6 months of treatment.
-More complex cases involving extensive preparation, bite correction, and multiple procedures may require 6 to 12 months. our specialty-trained team develops a detailed timeline during your consultation and may adjust it as treatment progresses based on how your teeth and jaw joints respond.
+More complex cases involving extensive preparation, bite correction, and multiple procedures may require 6 to 12 months.
+Our specialty-trained team develops a detailed timeline during your consultation and may adjust it as treatment progresses based on how your teeth and jaw joints respond.

 After Reconstruction: Long-Term Success